 Vaccination or vaccine involves the activation of immunity similar to that caused by a microorganism.
-Vaccination does not guarantee that the vaccinated child does not get sick, but provides a favorable course of the disease without the risk of a serious threat to his life and health.
+Vaccination does not guarantee that the vaccinated person does not get sick, but provides a favorable course of the disease without the risk of a serious threat to his life and health.

-Does it necessary to vaccinate a child?
+Does it necessary to vaccinate?

 The variability of some pathogenic microorganisms necessitates periodic revaccination and adherence to the schedule of necessary vaccinations recommended by the Ministry of Health.
 The list of major vaccinations is an anti-epidemiological measure, adopted at the legislative level.